evaxwu/COVID-19-Machine-Learning-Python/README.md

 To achieve this goal, we first gathered data from 1) New York Times' daily data on COVID-19 cases and deaths at the county level, 2) Opportunity Insights' county characteristics including baseline health measures, 3) PM COVID's annual, county-level data on air pollution (PM2.5) and weather (average winter/summer temperature and relative humidity), and baseline mortality (averaged across annual averages from 2000-2016).
 We also cleaned data and created dummy variables for each state.

-Then, we developed OLS, Ridge, and LASSO models to predict COVID-19 deaths per capita using the above socio-economic, health, and weather/pollution data.
+Then, we developed OLS, Ridge, and LASSO regression models to predict COVID-19 deaths per capita using the above socio-economic, health, and weather/pollution data.
 We selected the best model with the optimal parameter based on 10-fold cross-validation results.

-The LASSO model turned out to be the model that most accurately predicts COVID-19 deaths.
+The LASSO regression model turned out to be the model that most accurately predicts COVID-19 deaths.
 Predictions based on this model could help shape public health authorities' recommendations about how to best deploy limited vaccines.

 ## Repo Organization